Chip Denominations: Stop Making This Common Mistake

 For a $50 buy-in giving 10,000 in chips, you hand each player a rainbow stack.
 And immediately, everything slows down.

 Players are constantly making change.
 “Does anyone have five reds for a green?”
 Betting takes twice as long because people are counting three different chip colors.
 Side pots become an accounting nightmare.
-And when it’s time to color up, half the table doesn’t understand why their chips are being taken away.
+When it’s time to color up, half the table doesn’t understand why their chips are being taken away.

 The Rule of Three